 How does the monono particle (ものの) work?

 The mononoid connects two clauses that are at variance with each other.
 The first sentence says one thing, the second sentence says something that lessens the strength of the first sentence.
-The word mononoid is nothing but the junction of mono (もの) that indicates reason for something with the possession particle at the (の).
+The word mononoid is nothing but the junction of mono (もの) that indicates reason for something with the possession particle no (の).

 The の particle is not there because it represents the traditional possession.
 Since the expression ものの has existed since Heian period, where の had another meaning based on traditional Kobun grammar.
 Where ののの was a function that represented an apposition, the relationship between two names, in which the second characterizes, specifies or identifies the first.
 In this way ものの can be used to say that X and Y are different aspects of the same situation.